Statement

 According to the best available scientific evidence, water fluoridation does not have an adverse effect on human reproduction, fertility or birth rates.

-Yes, infant formula can safely be prepared with water containing fluoride.
-Parents and caregivers should discuss any questions they may have with their health care providers.
+Generally infant formula can safely be prepared with water containing fluoride.
+Parents and caregivers should discuss any questions or concerns they may have with their health care providers.

 The best available scientific evidence indicates optimally fluoridated water does not adversely effect the thyroid gland or its function.